 Try practising the questions with a friend, and remember to extend your answers.
+You can usually do this by giving reasons why.
+For example, if you say it was fun growing up in your home town, say why it was fun.
 Don't give one word answers.

-You can get further tips for answering questions in part 1 of the speaking test test here.
+You can get further tips for answering IELTS speaking questions in part 1 of the speaking test here.

-I’d just like to ask you some questions about your hometown or city.
+I’d just like to ask you some questions about your hometown.

 - What was it like growing up there?